okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/php/configmid.md

-If you used the Okta CLI to create your app, it created an `.okta.env` file in your current directory.
+If you use the Okta CLI to create your app, it creates an `.okta.env` file in your current directory.
 This file includes your Okta domain, client ID, and client secret.

 1. Make a copy of `.okta.env` called `.env` in your project root and remove the `export` keywords so that the configuration is usable by the `phpdotenv` library.
 It should look like this: